effectfully/Eff/readme.md

 # Eff

 Most of the code is about constructing a fully universe polymorphic effect system in Agda.
-It's unreadable as usual with generic universe polymorphic stuff.
+It's unreadable as always with generic universe polymorphic stuff.

 `Loop.Core` is the most readable version as it enables `--type-in-type`, so I'll describe its content rather than the content of `Resources.Core`, which is properly universe polymorphic and less powerful ("for historical reasons").